awsdocs/aws-sdk-for-javascript-v3/doc_source/using-async-await.md

 The following example uses async/await to list all of your Amazon DynamoDB tables in `us-west-2`\.

+**Note**
+For this example to run:
+Install the AWS SDK for JavaScript DynamoDB client by entering `npm install @aws-sdk/client-dynamodb` in the command line of your project\.
+Ensure you have configured your AWS credentials correctly\.
+For more information, see [Loading credentials in Node\.js from the shared credentials file](loading-node-credentials-shared.md)\.

 ```
 (async function () {
   const DDB = require("@aws-sdk/client-dynamodb");